far-horizons-ou/policies/security/response/index.md

 ## Reporting security problems

-Send urgent or sensitive reports directly to [hello@chadwick-ou.com](mailto:hello@chadwick-ou.com).
+Send urgent or sensitive reports directly to [{{site.email}}](mailto:{{site.email}}).
 Use [our public key](https://keybase.io/vertis/pgp_keys.asc?fingerprint=a5d4492ad0e1ade0389a5444a96df4ac718095bc) to keep your message safe and please provide us with a secure way to respond.
 We’ll get back to you as soon as we can, usually within 24 hours.
 Please follow up if you don’t hear back.

 ## Tracking and disclosing security issues